Inria-Empenn/lesion-segmentation-challenge-miccai21/SUBMISSION_GUIDELINES.md

 # Submit a method for the MSSeg Challenge

+*Note: those guidelines might change slightly in the near future, you will be noticed by email when the final version is completed.*

 Methods will be evaluated on the [Virtual Imaging Platform (VIP)](https://www.creatis.insa-lyon.fr/vip/), which is a web portal for medical simulation and image data analysis.

 To publish your method on VIP, you need to perform the following steps: